How To Use A Stud Finder (Video)

 In my first home I spent hours and days creating a beautiful Tuscan faux finish on my walls.
 Touch-ups were really challenging because there was no good way to truly blend the area again.
 I would have died if someone started drilling a line of holes in my wall.
 (Or rather they would have died.)
 Faux finish or not, ruining your wall is not needful!

-Thankfully, technology has taking great strides and you can now find studs quickly, easily and with precise accuracy.
+Thankfully, technology has taken great strides and you can now find studs quickly, easily and with precise accuracy.

 Using the correct stud finder is key to finding studs successfully.
 Franklin Sensors has the only patented technology to create instant stud finders.